miguel-ozana/Buyeer-backend/README.md

 ## :dart: About ##

 The Inventory Management API is a backend service designed to handle the management of inventory items.
-It is built using Node.js and Express, and it leverages the Prisma ORM for database interactions with MongoDB.
+It is built using Node.js and Express, and it leverages the Prisma ORM for database interactions with postgreSQL.

 ## :sparkles: Features ##

 :heavy_check_mark: Item management: Provides endpoints to create, read, update, and delete inventory items.;\
 :heavy_check_mark: RESTful API: Follows RESTful principles for resource management.;\
-:heavy_check_mark: Database Integration: Uses MongoDB as the database, managed via Prisma ORM for seamless database operations.;\
+:heavy_check_mark: Database Integration: Uses postgreSQL as the database, managed via Prisma ORM for seamless database operations.;\
 :heavy_check_mark: Environment Configuration: Configured using environment variables for sensitive data and easy deployment.;\

 ## :rocket: Technologies ##